A medley on flying, falling, floating and leaping

 One or another would visit me and tease me to chase him.
 I followed (under my own power) up in the sky and out into space, it was a high-speed affair.
 They were very kind.
 They would fly slow enough for me to keep up with them.
 Often they would look back to make sure they had not lost me.
 They really had to slow down for me.

 Sometimes we would have a head on (pretend) race.
 Flying next to the huge head, with wildly flopping tentacle, one big eye looking at me… I was extremely excited.

-Amongst the stars, speed disappears and difference in size turn irrelevant.
+Amongst the stars, speed disappears, and any difference in size turn irrelevant.
 Distances are just beyond imagination, therefore, why bother?
-There we would play and then we would be quiet and the vastness would warmly hold us in cupped hands and hum to us.
+There we would play, and then we would be quiet, and the vastness would warmly hold us in cupped hands and hum to us.

 Another type, which appeared more rarely, looked more like a rainbow coloured gryphon.
 They were twice-a-horse size with larger (more realistic size) wings.
 They were good for riding on within the atmosphere of Earth.